Lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+)

-- Service providers assuming they are heterosexual
+- service providers assuming clients are heterosexual

-- Fear of breaches of confidentiality
+- fear of confidentiality breaches

-- Social isolation experienced as a result of sexuality or gender identity
+- social isolation experienced as a result of sexuality or gender identity

-- The levels of homophobia and transphobia in the general community.
+- the levels of homophobia and transphobia in the general community.

-For more information please contact the Queensland AIDS Council on 07 3017 1777.
+For more information, please contact the Queensland AIDS Council on 07 3017 1777.

 The Queensland Government’s public sector LGBTIQ+ inclusion and diversity strategy provides a framework for strengthening LGBTIQ+ inclusion across the public sector.
 Find out more on its LGBTIQ+ page.